-Current Vaccines: fully covered: influenza (standard dose); COVID and RSV (all 65+).
+Current Vaccines: fully covered: influenza (standard dose); covid-19 and RSV (all 65+).
 Pneumo and Herpes Zoster are risk-based, for older adults.
 Tdap not covered

-Access: Pharmacists have been authorised to administer 26 adult vaccines since 2021, simplifying access
+Access: Pharmacists have been authorized to administer 26 adult vaccines since 2021, simplifying access